 Storm started b-boying, popping and locking at the age of 14.
 His first tour was for ‘Bravo Breakdance Sensation 84′.
 Storm continued to study his dance styles and connected with other b-boys from around the world, constantly staying creative and productive throughout the late 80s.
 By 1991 his crew, Battle Squad was one of the world’s leading b-boy crews and thanks to them and other seminal crews from the 90s, the art of b-boying remained strong.
 In 1991 and 1992 Battle Squad won Battle of the Year.

-Puerto Rican born Poe One lives in Los Angeles and is a member of Rock So Fresh, Zulu Kingz, and Style Elements crew.
+Puerto Rican born Poe One is currently based in Australia after relocating from the USA.
+He is a member of Rock So Fresh, Zulu Kingz, and Style Elements crew.
 Poe One is part of the first generation of b-boys and is one of the most respected pioneers in the world.
 He stands by the ethos of “Each One, Teach One”, regularly providing fundamental skills in foundation to aspiring dancers across the globe.

 Poe travels far and wide to perform, teach and judge and has played a big role in many of the world’s top events including R16, Battle of the Year or the Red Bull BC One.